dan-reznik/Ramanujan-Sato/README.md

 }
 ```

-Only 5 iterations and we’re pretty close\!
+Only 5 iterations and we’re pretty close:

 ``` r
 rs_cumsum(5)